Izhaar16/desgin-pattern/README.md

 # desgin-pattern
-Working with design pattern with bricevrs
+Working on design pattern with bricevrs